 Just a few guests at your party?
-This dainty cream cheese carrot cake is just the right size for a small gathering.
-There won’t be a single bite left!
+This easy cream cheese carrot cake is just the right size for a small gathering.
+There won’t be a single bite left and it comes together so quickly.

 If I ever meet Ina Garten in person, I am going to give her a great big hug.
 Her cookbooks have been the source of countless party and holiday’s worth of desserts and menu ideas at our table.